-MUS A320 Sound Reinforcement Techniques (2 cr.)
+MUS A320 Sound Reinforcement Techniques (3 cr.)
 P: A202 Audio Techniques III.
-An introduction to sound reinforcement systems and the techniques of sound reinforcement.
+An introduction to sound reinforcement system design and operation.

 MUS A321 Sound for Picture Production (3 cr.)
 P: A202 Audio Techniques III.
 Study of audio production techniques for radio, video, film, and multimedia.
 Emphasis on mixing criteria for broadcast and visual productions.